rya-sge/access-denied/_posts/2024-05-06-solidity-interview-question-rareskills-advanced.md

 > How does Solidity manage the function selectors when there are more than 4 functions?

 If there are more than 4 functions, the EVM will use a binary search to search in the table.
 A *Binary search* begins by comparing an element in the middle of the array with the target value.
-I

 See my previous article on the hard questions [https://rya-sge.github.io/access-denied/2024/03/04/solidity-interview-question-rareskills-hard/#function-name](https://rya-sge.github.io/access-denied/2024/03/04/solidity-interview-question-rareskills-hard/#function-name).